slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 	- A good name must be chosen for the project as that will affect names of extensions.
 A good starting point will be  to use the project name
 	- A root package must be chosen carefully and must loosely follow the following convention:
 		> com.\<customername>.\<projectname>

+- Similar guidelines as above must be used for other projects as advised in SAP Commerce help documentation
+-
 ## Development Environment

 ##### Integrated Development Environment